sEbi3/UnitedCallouts/README.md

 ## Usage

 Once you're in game open the RAGE Plugin Hook console by pressing F4 <i>(by default)</i> and load LSPDFR with <code>"LoadPlugin LSPD First Response.dll"</code>.
-You can also load LSPDFR on start up <i>(Take a look into the Rage Plugin Hook settings for this option)</i>.
+You can also load LSPDFR on startup <i>(Take a look into the Rage Plugin Hook settings for this option)</i>.

-Now go on duty and UnitedCallouts will automatically gets loaded from LSPDFR.
+Now go on duty, and UnitedCallouts will automatically get loaded from LSPDFR.
 You'll now get callouts from this plugin.
 You can also force callouts with the Rage Plugin Hook console by using the command <code>"StartCallout [CALLOUT-NAME]"</code>.<br><br>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.